 1. Check out their social media

 Perusing through candidates’ online profiles has become the new normal for employers.
 This strategy is ideal because it tells employers more about the kind of person a candidate is outside the work environment.
 Just so you know, most people often let loose on social media- their posts will show you who they truly are.
 Don’t be surprised about what you will learn about them!
 At the moment, most businesses also have an online presence on Twitter, Facebook, and LinkedIn; thus, it is only prudent that you leverage that to take time to know your candidates before inviting them over for an interview.
+By the way, there is also a people finder platform which will help you to easily get more information about people you consider as a candidate and form an initial opinion before inviting them to an interview.
 All this takes a lot of effort, but it is worth it in the end because you will find exactly what you need.

 2. Identify their potential past their work